ERRATUM HISTORY

-Erratum Gallery was founded in 2012 in Berlin by three artists - James Verhille, Fiona Valentine Thomann, Damien Sayer.
+Erratum Gallery was founded in 2012 in Berlin by three artists - James Verhille, Fiona Valentine Thomann, and Damien Sayer.
 It was established as an artist-run, non-profit organization dedicated to supporting emerging artists and building their connections with more established artists.

 Since 2012, the gallery has gained a reputation as an initiator of experiments in co-creation in original, multimedia, unique art installations.